-The challenge, then, is to imagine an alternative within which regulatory design is not always a drag on human capacity and imagination, in the way that old style non-reflexive command-and-control regulation can be, and yet that puts sufficient brakes on risk-blind hubris, socially detrimental self-aggrandizement, and predictable human flaws in decision-making and information processing (Ford 2010a: 447).
+The challenge, then, is to imagine an alternative within which regulatory design is not always a drag on human capacity and imagination, in the way that old style non-reflexive command-and-control regulation can be, and yet that puts sufficient brakes on risk-blind hubris, socially detrimental self-aggrandizement, and predictable human flaws in decision-making and information processing.

-What this excursion into the political origins of the NG concept highlights is that the architecture now used by the FSB to coordinate among national regulators was developed first to address a problem in relations between state regulators --federal, state or municipal government--and private parties that were the target of regulation.
-Thus, as with the EU Open Method of Coordination the deployment of NG techniques by the FSB stretches those techniques further to address the state-state relations--relations between national regulators, mediated by an international organization, and the compliance of national governments with international law.
+What this excursion into the political origins of the NG concept highlights is that the architecture now used by the FSB to coordinate among national regulators was developed first to address a problem in relations between state regulators-federal, state, or municipal government-and private parties that were the target of regulation.
+Thus, as with the EU "open method of coordination" (OMC), the deployment of NG techniques by the FSB stretches those techniques further to address the state-state relations-relations between national regulators, mediated by an international organization, and the compliance of national governments with international law.

-Institutional Roots in EU Comitology
+3. Institutional roots in EU comitology

-In the late 1990s this approach was adapted by EU bureaucrats into a technocratic process for consensus-building among national regulators in particular regulatory areas known as the Open Method of Coordination (OMC) peer-review process:
+In the late 1990s, this approach was adapted by EU staff into a technocratic process for consensus-building among national regulators in particular regulatory areas known as the OMC peer review process:

 Regulation in this model begins with councils or networks of EU officials and member states that set framework goals, timetables, and metrics for gauging and comparing performance.
 National ministries and regulators then have the discretion to advance these goals and translate guidelines into local practice as they see fit.
 But they are obliged to report their performance on those metrics, to participate in peer reviews that compare how member state methods perform, and to periodically revise goals, metrics, and procedures in light of those comparisons.
-Again, the emphasis is to abandon fixed rules and bureaucratic enforcement in favor of local experimentation and deliberative processes that expose new possibilities and foster interactions in which states learn from, discipline, and set a continually corrected baseline for one another....(Schneiberg & Bartley 2008: 49).
+Again, the emphasis is to abandon fixed rules and bureaucratic enforcement in favor of local experimentation and deliberative processes that expose new possibilities and foster interactions in which states learn from, discipline, and set a continually corrected baseline for one another....

 The OMC originated with the European Employment Strategy as defined in the Amsterdam Treaty of 1997.
-The initial motivation behind the OMC was the need for EU legislators to address unemployment issues in a way that accounted for national diversity in technological and industrial expertise (Trubek & Mosher 2003: 46-49).
-Under the OMC policy guidelines EU member states set short and long-term goals, as well as specific quantitative and qualitative indicators or benchmarks to guide the process.
-These broad guidelines are then translated into national and regional policies, and periodically monitored through a peer review process organized around forms of mutual learning (Eberlein & Kerwer 2004: 123).
+The initial motivation behind the OMC was the need for EU legislators to address unemployment issues in a way that accounted for national diversity in technological and industrial expertise (Trubek and Mosher [2003]).
+Under the OMC policy guidelines, EU member states set short- and long-term goals as well as specific quantitative and qualitative indicators or benchmarks to guide the process.
+These broad guidelines are then translated into national and regional policies, and periodically monitored through a peer review process organized around forms of mutual learning (Eberlein and Kerwer [2004, p.123]).
 Unlike more traditional governance models, the point of the OMC was not to create a single common framework, but rather to encourage experiential sharing among EU member states and to establish best practices across diverse national contexts.